 In response to the new AEA Code of Conduct and concerns within the economics profession, this new student-led group aims to increase awareness and diversity within the field of economics among both faculty and students at the undergraduate and graduate levels.

-Funded by the Office of Institutional Diversity and Inclusion, DIVERSEcon will host a seminar each semester that will feature speakers who will discuss their research as well as their career experiences.
+Funded by the Office of Institutional Diversity and Inclusion, DIVERSEcon hosts a yearly seminar that features speakers to discuss their research as well as their career experiences.
 The goal is to provide strong role models as well as practical knowledge of the challenges within the profession and strategies that others have found effective in overcoming career hurdles.
-This will be followed by a town hall style question and answer session focused on discussing issues of diversity within the economics profession to raise awareness and formulate new approaches that can be implemented on campus.
-Both seminars will be followed by an informal gathering including light refreshments during which students and faculty can network and socialize, further building a sense of community and mentorship.
+A town hall style question and answer session follows focused on discussing issues of diversity within the economics profession to raise awareness and formulate new approaches that can be implemented on campus.

 Faculty Advisor: Alicia Sasser Modestino, Associate Professor of Public Policy and Urban Affairs and Economics; Associate Director, Dukakis Center